Rachael Pentico

 EWU McNair Scholar Rachael Pentico Accepted to SUNY PhD Program

 Congratulations to EWU McNair Scholar Rachael Pentico!
 Rachael has been accepted by Syracuse University’s (SUNY) College of Environmental Science and Forestry for a PhD in Ecosystems: Land, Water, and Air.
 Rachael has also been accepted by the University of Idaho in their Masters of Natural Resources Program.
-Rachael is majoring in Biology at Eastern … Read more
+Rachael is majoring in Biology at Eastern Washington … Read more

 Congrats to Rachael Pentico